Jan Rutta

-Jan Rutta (born July 29, 1990) is a Czech professional ice hockey defenceman for the Pittsburgh Penguins of the National Hockey League (NHL).
-Rutta won back-to-back Stanley Cups with the Lightning in 2020 and 2021.
+Jan Rutta (born 29 July 1990) is a Czech professional ice hockey defenceman who is currently playing with Genève-Servette HC of the National League (NL).
+Originally an undrafted player, he won back-to-back Stanley Cups with the Tampa Bay Lightning in 2020 and 2021.
+Rutta has also previously played for the Chicago Blackhawks, Pittsburgh Penguins and San Jose Sharks.

 Playing career

 Rutta made his Czech Extraliga debut playing with Piráti Chomutov debut during the 2012–13 Czech Extraliga season.

-After seven seasons with Chomutov, Rutta left the Czech Republic in signing a one-year contract with the Chicago Blackhawks of the NHL on June 8, 2017.
+After seven seasons with Chomutov, Rutta left the Czech Republic in signing a one-year contract with the Chicago Blackhawks of the NHL on 8 June 2017.
 After attending his first training camp with the Blackhawks, Rutta made the opening night roster for the 2017–18 season.
-On October 9, 2017, Rutta scored his first NHL goal against goaltender Frederik Andersen in a game against the Toronto Maple Leafs.
-Rutta secured a blueline role within the Blackhawks during the season, and on March 8, 2018 was signed to a one-year $2.25 million extension.
-With the Blackhawks missing the post-season, Rutta appeared in 57 games while adding offensively with 6 goals and 14 assists for 20 points.
+On 9 October, Rutta scored his first NHL goal against goaltender Frederik Andersen in a game against the Toronto Maple Leafs.
+Rutta secured a blueline role within the Blackhawks during the season, and on 8 March 2018, was signed to a one-year $2.25 million extension.
+With the Blackhawks missing the postseason, Rutta appeared in 57 games while adding offensively with six goals and 14 assists for 20 points.